phac-nml/measeq/docs/output.md

 <summary>Output files</summary>

 - `vcf/processed_vcf/`
-  - `<SAMPLE>.fixed.norm.vcf.gz`: Consensus BCFTools normalized variants to be applied to the consensus sequence
+  - `<SAMPLE>.consensus.norm.vcf.gz`: Consensus BCFTools normalized variants to be applied to the consensus sequence
-  - `<SAMPLE>.fixed.norm.vcf.gz.tbi`: Index of Passing BCFTools normalized variants to be applied to the consensus sequence
+  - `<SAMPLE>.consensus.norm.vcf.gz.tbi`: Index of Passing BCFTools normalized variants to be applied to the consensus sequence
   - `<SAMPLE>.ambiguous.norm.vcf.gz`: Intermediate BCFTools normalized variants to be applied as IUPAC bases to the consensus sequence
   - `<SAMPLE>.ambiguous.norm.vcf.gz.tbi`: Index of Intermediate BCFTools normalized variants to be applied as IUPAC bases to the consensus sequence
   - `<SAMPLE>.variants.vcf`: All filter-passing variants